kuldeep0020/event-delivery/README.md

-2. Even with several partitions, you cannot achieve the performance levels obtained by per-key parallel processing which unfortunatelly is not natively supported by kafka
+2. Even with several partitions, you cannot achieve the performance levels obtained by per-key parallel processing which unfortunatelly is not natively supported by kafka.

 3. A single slow or failing message will block all messages behind the problematic message, ie. the entire partition.
 The process may recover,